VijayPenmetsa/Recommendation-Systems/README.md

 Collaborative Filtering technique uses the data related to the past interactions of the users with the items.
 Now the third category Hybrid Recommender Systems are quite unique, because they implement a combination of different techniques for improved performance.
-So, in this project we try experiment the Collaborative-based, and Hybrid recommender systems with the help of twitter sentiments and the famous MovieLens Dataset and find out if one is more advantageous than others.
+So, in this project we try to experiment the hybrid recommender systems to evaluaute their performance

 ## Project Architecture